jshrdt/ML2-final/README.md

 "super small projects"

+___

+Minimum file requirements: CAT00 folder, file refs

 Recommendation for testing:

-requirements: CAT00 folder, file refs
+The fastest way to run the files & view their main functionality; necessary files (ROI arrays/embeddings) will be created & saved on execution.
+As preprocessing of images to ROI arrays takes the longest, pass -lim (int) to limit the amount of test items to be processed (only relevant to reduce time if 'rois' file  does not already exists).

+(Optional but recommended: $ python3 preprocess_imgs.py & python3 preprocess_imgs.py -lim 100 -srcdir ./cats/CAT_01)

-$ python colour_compression.py -ex -lim 10, runtime ca 30secs from scratch
--> plots random img's ROI, ROI post colour compression, its colour profile and the full compression palette
+$ python colour_compression.py -ex -lim 10, runtime ca 4secs from scratch ##8to create rows for gold embeddings -> plots random img's ROI, ROI post colour compression, its colour profile and the full compression palette

-$ python cluster_cats.py -vis -lim 80 -clst 4, runtime ca 1min from scratch
+$ python cluster_cats.py -vis -lim 80 -clst 4, runtime ca 8min from scratch, 4mins if colour_compression was run previously (gold embeds) saved
 -> plots clusters (4) for 80 imgs from test dir